Xilinx/VMC_Help/HDL/sdpram/README.md

 according to the precision specified on the data port A of RAM.

 **Note**: UltraRAM memory is initialized to all 0's during power up or device reset.
-If implemented in UltraRAM, the Single Port RAM block cannot be initialized to user defined values.
+If implemented in UltraRAM, the Simple Dual Port RAM block cannot be initialized to user defined values.

 #### Memory Type
-Option to select whether the dual port RAM will be implemented in Distributed memory, Block RAM, or UltraRAM.
-The distributed dual port RAM is always set to use port A in Read Before Write mode and port B in read-only mode.
+Option to select whether the simple dual-port RAM will be implemented in Distributed memory, Block RAM, or UltraRAM.

-Depending on your selection for Memory Type, the dual-port RAM will be inferred or implemented in this way when the design is compiled:
+Depending on your selection for Memory Type, the simple dual-port RAM will be inferred or implemented in this way when the design is compiled:

   - If the block will be implemented in Distributed memory, the